gbraad-unitedstack/tools-training/md/slides.md

 ## General tools
 These are tools that are used for general inspection, such as

+  * system state
-  * Process monitoring
+  * process monitoring
-  * Service control
+  * service control

 ## ps